gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 tools-dev-concourse   ci.gangachris.com   67.207.76.11   80      28m
 ```

-If you check your digital ocean dashboard, you should see a under network/loadbalancers tab, you should see a Load Balancer provisioning.
+If you check your digital ocean dashboard, you should see a under `Network > Load Balancers` tab, you should see a Load Balancer provisioning.
 Once done and healthy, copy the IP Address of the load balancer.
 ![load balancer](/load_balancer.png)

-Go to your domain name and an A record of with
+Go to your domain name and an A record of with `*` = <ip_address>. e.g `*.gangachris.com` => 162.181.X.X
 ```
 * : <load_balancer_ip_address>
 ```